Copyright 2009-2024. All Rights Reserved.

 1) New book plan with new coauthor: Phil Bruner, my good friend and coauthor on the 1987 Field Guide to the Birds of Hawaii and the Tropical Pacific, could not participate in the new version (see Next Book), so I am very fortunate that Dr. Eric VanderWerf has agreed to become my new coauthor.
 He has vast experience in the region and is a widely respected ornithologist, birder, and conservationist, not to mention a longtime friend.
 He is younger than I and so will be able to keep this book, which has become the standard bird reference for the region, updated well into the future.
 We have a new contract with Princeton University Press, now that it looks like I will live to finish what will likely be my last major project.
 Look for publication some time in 2023.

-2) The "Guam Triptych": The first major piece of artwork I attempted after chemo was a commission from Frank Farrell, a San Francisco physician who grew up on Guam.
+2) The "Guam Triptych":: The first major piece of artwork I attempted after chemo was a commission from Frank Farrell, a San Francisco physician who grew up on Guam.
 He had waited patiently for a decade for me to paint a commemoration of the lost native birds of Guam in one of the world's greatest ecological catastrophes.
 To paint the birds life size required three panels, hence the term "triptych".
 Dr. Farrell wanted these paintings to serve an educational purpose on the island, and so the Guam Museum had them reproduced as posters, titled "The Native Birds of Guam" (for details, see Private Commissions).
 I had a bit of a struggle at first, but after the first few birds, I knew I was back.
 My illustration skills had survived cancer, and I think the results are some of my best work.
 Excerpts decorate this new website.

 3) Ornithology: I have remained active in ornithology, and even during chemotherapy was able to finish two major coauthored papers, one on the birds of Samoa with John Mittermeier and another on the avifauna of Kosrae in Micronesia, with Floyd Hayes and Carlos Ciancini (see My Bibliography).
 These were the first of several papers that will contribute to the New Book.
 Others are recently, or about to be, published.
 I also serve on Bird Records Committees for Hawaii and Palau and remain active in professional organizations.
 I particicpated in the North American Ornithological Conference in Washington DC (2016), the International Ornithological Congress in Vancouver, BC, Canada (2018), and the virtual NAOC in 2020.